Baby Cade’s Guide To Making Money With Your Blog Content

 My Process

 First, I set up my account and entered the pertinent FTP information.
 I will work with this exercise’s “Sand Dollar” Blogger template.
 It isn’t the most aesthetically pleasing of the choices, but it will allow me to place my skyscraper ads down the page’s left side without changing the CSS in the code.
-Studies have shown that people viewing your Website are likelier to notice the content on the page’s left margin (see the Google Eye Tracking Study for more detail).
-So to maximize the monetization of my blog, my ads will be placed on the left.
+Studies have shown that people viewing your Website are likely to notice the content on the page’s left margin (see the Google Eye Tracking Study for more details).
+So, to maximize the monetization of my blog, my ads will be placed on the left.

 Description: It needs to contain your secondary keywords.
 In my case, they would be my fantasy baseball team members.
 I list each name here.